AhmedAlfahdi/Mech.Eng.Hub/README.md

 1. [VScode](https://code.visualstudio.com/) - A code editor that is designed for programming.
 It has a lot of features that make it easier to program.`Standalone & Online`
    1. Recommended extensions:

          1. [Vim](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim) - Vim is a highly configurable text editor built to enable efficient text editing.
-It is an improved version of the vi editor distributed with most UNIX systems.
+It is an improved version of the vi editor distributed with most UNIX systems.[^5]
          2. [Copilot](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) - GitHub Copilot is an AI pair programmer that helps you write code faster.
 It draws context from the code you're working on, suggesting whole lines or entire functions.
          3. [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) - All you need to write Markdown (keyboard shortcuts, table of contents, auto preview and more).
          4. [Markdown Preview Enhanced](https://marketplace.visualstudio.com/items?itemName=shd101wyy.markdown-preview-enhanced) - Markdown Preview Enhanced is an extension that provides you with many useful functionalities such as automatic scroll sync, math typesetting, mermaid, PlantUML, pandoc, PDF export, code chunk, presentation writer, etc.